Egahi/flutterwave-dotnet/README.md

 ## Introduction
 This library implements the following services:
+1. Banks
+    * Get all Banks
+2. Miscellaneous
+    * Verify a Bank Account Number
-1. Payments
+3. Payments
     * Initiate Payment
-2. Transactions
+4. Transactions
     * Get all Transactions
     * Verify a Transaction
-3. Miscellaneous
-    * Verify a Bank Account Number

 ## Configuration
 1. Include the Flutterwave.Net namespace to expose all types